linode/linode_api4-python/docs/guides/core_concepts.rst

 useful.
 For example, you can ask the API for all Linodes you own belonging to a certain group, instead of having to do this filtering yourself on the full list.
-This library implements filtering with a SQLAlchemy-like syntax, where every model's attributes may be used in comparisons to generate filters.
+This library implements filtering with a SQLAlchemy-like syntax, where a model's attributes may be used in comparisons to generate filters.
 For example::

    prod_linodes = client.linode.get_instances(Linode.group == "production")